African Clawed Frog Care Sheet

 African clawed frogs have smooth skin, a flat body, upward-oriented eyes, no tongue or visible ear, and they have claws on their webbed back feet.
 Coloring is generally marbled olive, gray, and/or brown, with a pale belly.

 African clawed frogs are quite hardy as far as amphibians go, which makes them a beginner-level pet amphibian.
-With good care, they can have a 20-year lifespan!
+With good care, they can have a 20+ year lifespan!

 Minimum aquarium size for African clawed frogs

-The absolute minimum aquarium size for a single African clawed frog is 20”L x 10”W x 10”H (10 gallons).
+The minimum recommended aquarium size for a single African clawed frog is 20”L x 10”W x 10”H (10 gallons).
 Of course, larger is always better!
 Just make sure that the water is no deeper than about 12”.

 Do African clawed frogs need UVB?